Dyson launches new V7 cordless vacuum – Which? News

-Dyson has just unveiled the V7, the latest addition to its cordless vacuum cleaners family.
-Initially available only through official Dyson channels – via its website and flagship store on London’s Oxford Street – it will eventually roll out to more high street retailers.

-The Dyson V7 sits between the current V6 and V8 cordless ranges, and offers a compromise between the two.
+Dyson’s V7 cordless vacuum is the most recent addition to its cordless range.
+It sits between the V6 and V8 cordless ranges, and offers a compromise between the two.
 It has some of the features we loved on the new V8 range, such as the dirt ejector mechanism, but Dyson claims that it also has 75% more power than the older V6 vacuums.

-We’ll be trying out the V7 in the next few weeks, so check back soon for our first look review.
-If you were hoping that the new range might offer more-affordable options, try checking our cordless vacuum cleaner reviews, as we’ve found some brilliant cordless models for less than £200.
+If you were hoping that the new range might offer more affordable options, try our cordless vacuum cleaner reviews, as we’ve found some brilliant cordless models for less than £200.

 Dyson V7 vs Dyson V6 battery life